owen-it/laravel-auditing-doc/installation.md

 ```

 ## Via Lumen
-> Note: Implementation with lumen is available from the 2.3.7 version of Laravel Auditing.
+> {tip} Implementation with lumen is available from the 2.3.7 version of Laravel Auditing.

 Open the file ```bootstrap/app.php``` and then add the service provider, this step is required.

 ```php
 $app->register(OwenIt\Auditing\AuditingServiceProvider::class);
 ```

 You should uncomment the $app->withFacades() and $app->withEloquent() call in your `bootstrap/app.php` file.

 ```php
 // ...
 $app->withFacades();